yjavlekar-cyber/90DaysOfDevOps/2026/day-24/day-24-notes.md

     - Why should you never rebase commits that have been pushed and shared with others?
       You should never rebase shared commits because it rewrites the commit IDs.
 If others have already started working on those commits, your rebase will force them to manually fix their entire history, causing major confusion and potential code loss.
+      And whenever we rebase and get the commits on top using rebase the old ids of those commits gets deleted and new ones are generated which are now at the top.

 When would you use rebase vs merge?